Runtime Gate v0.1 MCP-Native Sub-100ms Fail-Closed Pre-Execution

 EU AI Act — Article 14

-High-risk obligations: Dec 2, 2027 (Council position) · Art.
+High-risk obligations: Aug 2, 2026 statutory · provisional extension to Dec 2, 2027 agreed May 7, 2026 (not yet enacted) · Art.
 50 transparency: Aug 2, 2026

 Requires the ability to "disregard, override or reverse" AI output and a 'stop' button halting the system "in a safe state."
 Penalties up to €35M or 7% worldwide turnover.